kkrings/pyssub/docs/guide.rst

          --out pyssub_example.out \
          --rescue pyssub_example.rescue

-The :ref:`advanced_example` page shows how to create a collection of batch scripts via a Python script.
+The :ref:`advanced_example` page shows how to create the same collection of batch scripts via a Python script.